deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## How is the Node selected on which the Pod will run?

-The selection of the node on which the pod will run is determined by the Kubernetes scheduler component.
+The selection of the node on which the Pod will run is determined by the Kubernetes scheduler component.
 The scheduler performs two phases, namely Filtering and Scoring, which are designed to distribute the Pods to the Nodes effectively.
-While there are additional phases such as pre-filtering, post-filtering and so on, they serve to enhance flexibility and optimization, and can be reduced to the aforementioned two phases.
+While there are additional phases, such as pre-filtering, post-filtering, and so on, they enhance flexibility and optimization and can be reduced to these two phases.

-### General structure of the scheduler
+### General structure of the Kubernetes scheduler

 The Scheduler comprises plugins that function in either or both phases.

-These plugins include:
+Example of plugins:
-- **ImageLocality** - gives preference to nodes that already have images of containers running Pod.
+- **ImageLocality** — favors nodes that already have the container images that the Pod runs.
 Phase: **Scoring**.
-- **TaintToleration** - implements [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+- **TaintToleration** — implements [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 Phases: **Filtering, Scoring**.
 - **NodePorts** - checks if the node has free ports for the requested Pod ports.
 Phase: **Filtering**.

-You can see the full list of plugins at [link](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins).
+You can see the full list of plugins at the [Kubernetes documentation](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins).

 ### Working logic

 The filtering phase (**Filtering**) is executed first.
-At this stage, `filter` plugins select nodes that satisfy filtering conditions such as taints, nodePorts, nodeName, unschedulable, among others.
+At this stage, `filter` plugins select nodes that satisfy filtering conditions such as `taints`, `nodePorts`, `nodeName`, `unschedulable`, among others.
 If the nodes belong to different zones, they are selected alternately to avoid placing all Pods in a single zone.

 For instance, if there are two zones with nodes as follows:

 ```text
 Zone 1: Node 1, Node 2, Node 3, Node 4